Installation

 Download

-oibus-launcher– Launcher for the OIBus binarybinaries/oibus– OIBus executableoibus-setup.sh– Installation scriptoibus-uninstall.sh– Uninstallation script (updated during installation)
+oibus-launcher— launcher that manages the OIBus process and handles upgradesbinaries/oibus— main OIBus executableoibus-setup.sh— interactive installation scriptoibus-uninstall.sh— uninstallation script (updated during installation)

-The provided bash scripts have been tested on Ubuntu and are designed to set up OIBus as a system service.
-For other distributions, you may need to adapt the script.
+The setup script has been tested on Ubuntu and Debian.
+For other distributions you may need to adapt the systemd service configuration.

 -